nwf/mcv-academic/README.md

 That is, a list of pairs `<abreviation>=<languagename>`.
 These languages are not necessarily the same as the ones declared in the main document.

-The declaration needs to be repeated as the processing of the styles (`.bbx`) is done at a different time than the `moderncvstyle`, so the macro is not available later.
-Thus, the robust solution is to use `setlanguages.sty` configuration file in which this macro is declared.
+The robust solution is to use `setlanguages.sty` configuration file in which this macro is declared, and later this file is read within the `cv.bbx` style.

 ### Within your CV